 Regular Phase: After all 24 pieces have been laid down, the regular phase begins.
 In this phase, a turn consists of sliding a piece along a line to a vacant point.

-Whenever a player creates a string of three pieces on one line, he immediately removes one of his opponent's pieces.
+Whenever a player creates a string of three pieces on one line, they immediately remove one of the opponent's pieces.
 (This can happen during the setup phase or the regular phase.)
 However, an opponent's piece which is part of a string may not be removed unless no other piece is available.

 NOTE: Sliding a piece one space on one turn, then back to its original space on a subsequent turn is a legal sequence.

-The first player to get his opponent down to two pieces, or to block his opponent from making any legal moves, is the winner.
+The first player to get the opponent down to two pieces, or to block the opponent from making any legal moves, is the winner.